-To develop your project budget, use the Budget spreadsheet template.
+To develop your project budget, use the budget spreadsheet template.
 Contact the Grants Office for assistance.
 All budgets are reviewed internally prior to proposal submission to ensure compliance with the sponsor’s and institution’s cost principles and policies.
-Refer to the Financial Administration policy document for details.
+Refer to the Financial Administration policy document for additional details.

 Note: Guidelines stated in a program announcement, solicitation, or other sponsor-issued document may supersede the guidelines provided below.

 Important cost factors and other considerations that are typically included in a federally-funded grant budget are outlined below.
 These guidelines generally are applicable to proposals submitted by Union College that involve only Union College personnel and resources.
 If you are involved in a collaborative, multi-institution proposal, contact the Grants Office for assistance.